-The Federal Register notice that solicited public comment on the information collection for a period of 60 days was published on Mach 25, 2015 at 80 FR 15803.
+The Federal Register notice that solicited public comment on the information collection for a period of 60 days was published on February 28, 2018 at 83 FR 8694.

 A. Overview of Information Collection

-Title of Information Collection: Single Family Mortgage Insurance on Hawaiian Homelands.
+Title of Information Collection: Single Family Mortgage Insurance for Hawaiian Homelands.

 B. Solicitation of Public Comment

 This notice is soliciting comments from members of the public and affected parties concerning the collection of information described in Section A on the following:

 (1) Whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) The accuracy of the agency's estimate of the burden of the proposed collection of information;

 (3) Ways to enhance the quality, utility, and clarity of the information to be collected; and

 (4) Ways to minimize the burden of the collection of information on those who are to respond: Including through the use of appropriate automated collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.